 - The Upload Data to AREDN Servers button will send your node information to an AREDN® server on the Internet.
 By submitting this information you are agreeing to allow AREDN® to publish your node location on a public mapping service and utilize the information for other purposes such as statistical analysis.
 No sensitive data such as passwords are sent to the AREDN® servers.
-If you wish to remove your node location from the public mapping service, simply clear or erase your latitude/longitude values, click Apply Location Settings and then Upload Data to AREDN Servers. - Click the Apply Location Settings button after entering new location information on this page.
+If you wish to remove your node location from the public mapping service, simply clear or erase your latitude/longitude values, click Apply Location Settings and then Upload Data to AREDN Servers. - Antenna information can also be entered for your node.
+The antenna type itself may be automatically populated based on your radio model.
+You may also enter the following deployment characteristics of your antenna: Azimuth, Elevation (up/down tilt), and Height (above ground level).
+Some values may not apply, such as azimuth and elevation if your node has an omnidirectional antenna. - Click the Apply Location Settings button after entering new location information on this page.
 The new settings become active without clicking the Save Changes button.